havocked/TZPopup/README.md

 - (void) popupDidDismiss;
 ```

+### Discussion
+- I'm using [FXBlurView](https://github.com/user/repo/blob/branch/other_file.md) awesome library to enable blurred background
+- Singleton pattern is used, but maybe it's not good, if you have a better idea, I'm really open to discuss on this matter !

 ### Development

 - Want to contribute?
 Great!
-Do not hesitate to comment my code !
-I will try my best to answer your questions !
+Do not hesitate to add a Issue/Fork/Comment my code !
+I will try my best to answer quickly your questions !
-- I'm not an expert and i'm excited to learn some best practices, show me your tricks !
+- I'm not an expert and I'm excited to learn some best practices, show me your tricks !

 ### Todo's

  - ~~Put in cocoapods~~
  - Handle landscape orientation
- - add 3dTrasform properties
+ - add 3D Transformation properties
  - Add Top / Left "from" animation

 License